LibrePhotos/librephotos-linux/README.md

 ### Debian like distribution

 Execute the following commands as root.
-This will create systemuser 'librephotos', creates directories, install necessary software, creates database and automaGically writes some variables to librephotos-backend.env file.
+This will create systemuser 'librephotos', creates directories, installs necessary software, creates database and automaGically writes some variables to librephotos-backend.env file.
 ~~~
 sudo su
 cd /tmp/